Aczeko/livewire-ai-chat/README.md

 Since it is interacting with the OpenAI API, you will need to create an account at [OpenAI](https://openai.com/index/openai-api/) and generate an API Key.

+The response that is sent by the OpenAI API, is also being rendered by [Spatie's Laravel-Markdown](https://github.com/spatie/laravel-markdown) package, so the markdown can be displayed correctly.

 It also supports dark and light mode, depending on your system-preference.

 </section>